-- Prior to completing the required CBE paperwork the student must consult with a designated faculty member from their major about CBE requirements, (via email, face to face or by phone), to determine if their work experience is applicable for CBE.
+- Prior to completing the required CBE application, the student must consult with a designated faculty member from their major about CBE requirements, (via email, face to face or by phone), to determine if their work experience is applicable for CBE.

-2. Documentation of Previous Work Experience
+2. Documentation of Previous Work Experience.

-- Letter(s) must verify your 12 month work experience and a description of the position.
+-Letter(s) must verify your 12 month work experience and a description of the position.

-- Documentation must be on company letterhead from the company(ies) you are using for your CBE experience.
+-Documentation must be on company letterhead from the company(ies) you are using for your CBE experience.

-- Letter(s) must be signed and dated by a human resource manager, supervisor or other appropriate person.
+-Letter(s) must be signed and dated by a human resource manager, supervisor or other appropriate person.